2 Rules You Need to Know When Buying a Car In Cash

 It may be all you’ve ever known.
 It may be all that was modeled to you.
 But you don’t have to have a car payment.

-If you have one now, there are ways to get out of it.
+If you have monthly payments now, there are ways to get out of it.
 You could sell your car and downsize, or get crazy and be obsessive about paying it off aggressively.

-New cars are tremendously expensive and they are pretty much the worst investment ever.
+New cars are tremendously expensive, and they are pretty much the worst investment ever.
+Car dealerships promise the best financing deals on auto loans to get you to buy, but it's not a good deal for you.
 The minute you drive off the lot, that car is plummeting in value.
 And that depreciation just keeps on rolling!
 The first three years are particularly bad.

-So when you’re buying a new car, it’s like saying, “I want to buy this stock for $100, because I know that in two years it will be worth $60.
+So when you're buying a new car from a car dealer, it's like saying, “I want to buy this stock for $100, because I know that in two years it will be worth $60.
 Nothing like a great deal!”

-Reliability isn’t a compelling argument, because there are plenty of used cars that are perfectly reliable.
+Reliability isn't a compelling argument because there are plenty of used cars that are perfectly reliable and probably have cheaper car insurance.
 So, I just want you to think about this for a second: If you are buying a new car, why are you doing that?
 It is not for a financial reason.

 Get Ahead Of Depreciation

-If you buy a used car—one that’s three, four, five, six, seven years old—suddenly, depreciation is almost a non-issue.
+If your car purchase is a used car—one that's three, four, five, six, seven years old—suddenly, depreciation is almost a non-issue.
 Almost.
-That is rule number one: Buy a used, new-to-you car.
+That is rule number one: Buy a used, new-to-you car, especially when you can do it with a cash payment.

 Otherwise, you’re just pouring cash into an investment that promises to go bust.
 Remember buying a stock for $100 that you know will be worth $60 in three years—you wouldn’t do that.
 So,….